Inside Syria's Clapping Chamber:

 To counter this increased suppression, many SSNP candidates simply abstained from running in this year’s election.
 Others nominated themselves as independents in rural Aleppo, Homs, Hama, and other regions.
 Meanwhile, candidates such as Maria Saadeh, whose family are prominent SSNP adherents, lost their seats.

-3.6 The Ba’ath Party: Down But not Gone
+3.6 The Ba’ath Party: Down But Not Out

 As noted above, the dysfunctional and dwindling appeal of the Ba’ath party to the public has been a major concern for the regime during the conflict.
 Under Hafez al-Assad, the Ba’ath party’s function shifted from mobilizing and indoctrinating the masses to that of an over-inflated administrative bureaucracy, with real power concentrated in the hands of the president and the intelligence services.
 Following the rise of Bashar, this phenomenon was only exacerbated.
 Over time, traditional career Ba’athists were replaced by those with family or kinship ties to the presidential palace.
 The war added crony businessmen and war profiteers to that list.
 Many of these ran on independent tickets (on paper at least) for the past three parliamentary elections.
 These factors further contributed to the party’s decline.

-The removal of Article 8 from the 2012 Syrian Constitution, which stipulates that the Ba’ath Party is the ‘’leader of the state and society’’, is reflected neither in the recent election results nor the composition of the 2020 cabinet.
+The removal of Article 8 from the 2012 Syrian Constitution, which stipulates that the Ba’ath Party is the ‘’leader of the state and society,’’ is reflected neither in the recent election results nor the composition of the 2020 cabinet.
 In fact, over the past five parliamentary elections, there has been a steady increase of Ba’athist representation within parliament since 2003.
-In 2020, the Ba’ath party registered a whopping 66.4% (167 seats) victory.
-Meanwhile, the remaining 33.2% was distributed between Independents who secured 26.8% (67 seats) of the vote, while other NPF parties received a mere 6.4% (16 seats).
+In 2020, the Ba’ath party registered a remarkable 66.4% (167 seats) victory.
+The remaining 33.2% was distributed between Independents who secured 26.8% (67 seats) of the vote, while other NPF parties received a mere 6.4% (16 seats).

 The absolute dominance of the Ba’ath party prevents parliament from fulfilling the legislative duties it was established to fulfill.
 According to Article 122 of the Internal System, laws can be passed by an absolute majority, provided the number of approvals is not less than one-third of MPs.
 Even if independent MPs were ever to oppose Ba’athist wishes, they would not have the numbers required to pass any legislation whatsoever.
 Other legislative actions, such as proposing a motion for the indictment of the President on charges of high treason, require two-thirds of approvals in parliament, a majority only available to the ruling Ba’ath party.
 Similarly, the newly formed Cabinet under PM Hussein Arnous is dominated by Ba’ath members, with 25 of 30 Ministers (83.3%) from the ruling party.
 Their number includes high-ranking members of the regional and central command of the party, many of whom retained their posts in sensitive ministries such as Foreign Affairs & Defense.
 The recent election cycle produced nine members of Damascus’s 50-member delegation in the Constitutional Committee negotiating a new constitution for the country under the auspices of the United Nations.

-The growing disparity between the party’s diminishing appeal in society, and its representation within parliament and the state in general is growing increasingly apparent—the share of Ba’athist MPs has grown steadily since 2003.
+The growing disparity between the party’s diminishing appeal in society, and its representation within parliament and the state, in general, is growing increasingly apparent—the share of Ba’athist MPs has grown steadily since 2003.
 The lack of viable alternatives has forced the regime to attempt to revive the Ba’ath party, at least in theory.
 But such attempts have only led to increased party dominance within the parliament and cabinet, notably failing to engage the populations of regime-held territories whose unprecedented economic challenges remain unaddressed.
-The real decision-making process however, remains solely vested within the executive branch.
+The real decision-making process, however, remains solely vested within the executive branch.
 As such, the likelihood of the Ba’athist doctrine trickling down to resonate with the broader population remains low.
-The party has effectively morphed into an empty shell of its past.
+The party has effectively turned into an empty shell of its past.